 Kamakahonu is also know as King Kam Beach or Kids’ Beach.
-It is a small beach most suited for snorkeling and sunbathing in the heart of Kailua Kona between the Kailua pier and the King Kamehameha hotel right on Alii Drive.
+It is a small beach most suited for snorkeling and sunbathing in the heart of Kailua Kona.
+You can find Kamakahonu between the Kailua pier and the King Kamehameha hotel right on Alii Drive.

 The name Kamakahonu comes from “Ka Maka Honu” means “the turtle eye” in the Hawaiian Language.
 Unfortunately, the rock that gave the beach its name has now been covered by the Kailua pier.

 Kamakahonu has much to offer to both young and old visitors.
 It is a popular spot for snorkeling, dive instruction, canoeing, and swimming.
 The on-site Kona Boys beach shack rents out snorkeling gear, Hobie Cats, and kayaks, all at reasonable prices.

 For snorkeling, swim out of the bay and turn right.
 Do not go to the left since this area is often used by boats going to and coming from the pier.

 A tip for the early birds: first light is one of the best times to go snorkeling!